Case management standards—criminal law

 A6.
 Completion of matter

-The client is to be advised of the outcome, the penalties imposed and appeal options before the file is closed.
+The client is to be advised of the outcome, the penalties imposed and our advice on whether the client should appeal before the file is closed.
 A sample Final letter to a client is attached at Annexure U.

 The practitioner should notify LAQ of the outcome of a file when submitting their final account for payment and finalising the file.